makeitworkpress/wp-router/README.md

             'custom'    => ['route' => custom/, 'title' => __('Custom Template Title')],
             'another'   => ['route' => friedpizza/, 'title' => __('Fried Pizza!')]
         ],
-        'templates', // The folder in which the custom templates are store 'template'   // The query var by which the template is identified, in this case through get_query_var('template').
+        'templates', // The folder in your theme or child theme which the custom templates are stored.
+If you use any complete path, you can also use this to locate templates in plugins.
+        'template'   // The query var by which the template is identified, in this case through get_query_var('template').
+Defaults to template.
     );

 * The keys of the routes array self indicate the names of the specific template and will also refer to the name of the specific file in your templates folder.
 * The route key in the values of this array indicate the Regular Expression for the permalink, while the title key indicates an optional title that is displayed in the head section of your website.
 * Optionally, you can define a custom folder for your templates as a second argument and the custom variable by which a template is queried in the third argument.
 By default, the templates folder in your theme or child theme is expected.

 ### Include template